josephlhall/dc25-votingvillage-report/dc25-votingvillage-report.md

 The AVS WinVote did not fare well against the hackers who examined it during the Village.
 Carsten Schürmann was able to remotely compromise this system completely in about 10 minutes from across the room via WiFi, giving him complete control over the machine and the data it holds.
 This would allow for simple disruption -- he could turn the machine off remotely -- targeted voter privacy leakage -- he could mirror the WinVote display remotely on his own machine -- and, most troublingly, vote changing attacks -- he could read and write software to the WinVote and change its vote database without detection.
-This became even more stark when a hacker, Nick, plugged a USB keyboard into the back of the machine -- this is a proximate attack as opposed to Carsten's remote attack.
+This became even more stark when a hacker, Nick, plugged a USB keyboard into the back of the machine (a proximate attack as opposed to Carsten's remote attack).
 Nick was able to hit the windows command `ctrl-alt-del`, get access to the Windows CE Task Manager, install WinAMP, and [play a full video and audio Rick roll][16].

 ## Next Year